unicode-org/cldr/tools/java/org/unicode/cldr/web/data/readme.txt

 	vetweb    (output dir for web pages. can be an empty dir) cldr.properties  (see below)

+(If not on tomcat, see surveytool.xml or the web.xml in the WAR.)
+(Note on Windows: you may have to modify the owner and permissions of cldr to allow tomcat to create dirs and files there.)

 # cldr.properties should contain at least the Vetting Access Password:
 CLDR_VAP=password